FreeCAD/homebrew-freecad/README.md

 ## Building FreeCAD

 Once the prerequisites are in place you can build FreeCAD.
-Only the 'HEAD' revision is currently built.
-When a 0.14 version tarball is released it will be added as the default build version.
+The current STABLE version is v0.14.
+To build this version, run the following command

+    brew install sanelson/freecad/freecad

-For now, build the latest code in the [FreeCAD repo](https://github.com/FreeCAD/FreeCAD_sf_master) with the following command
+If instead you'd like to build the very latest bleeding edge version (HEAD) from the [FreeCAD repo](https://github.com/FreeCAD/FreeCAD_sf_master), use the following command

     brew install --HEAD sanelson/freecad/freecad

 # Caveats

-* I have only tested this recipe with the HEAD revision.
-Version 0.13 is untested and not supported in this recipe.
 * The "Robot" Mod is currently disabled since it seems to have some build issues with Clang and Libc++

 # ToDo